js-ojus/flow/README.md

 `flow` - at least currently - aims to support only graph-like regimes (not hierarchical).

-`flow` is a library -- it requires workflow processing to be programmed.
+### What `flow` is not

+`flow` is a library, not a full-stack solution.
+Accordingly, it cannot be downloaded and deployed as a reday-to-use service.
+It has to used by an application that programs workflow definitions and processing.
 The only "programming in the small" language supported is Go!

-### What `flow` is not
+Of course, you could employ `flow` in a microservice architecture by wrapping it in a thin service.
+That can enable you to use your favourite programming language to drive `flow`.

+### Express non-goals

 `flow` is intended to be small!
 It is expressly **not** intended to be an enterprise-grade workflow engine.
 Accordingly, import from - and export to - workflow modelling formats like BPMN/XPDL are not supported.
 Similarly, executable specifications like BPEL and Wf-XML are not supported.
 True enterprise-grade engines already exist for addressing such complex workflows and interoperability as require high-end engines.